ghostserverd/mediaserver-docker/README.md

 - `plex`
 - `qBittorrent`
   - with `filebot` binary
-  - auto-configured to run `filebot` on torrent completion
+  - configured to run `filebot` on torrent completion
 - `sonarr`
 - `radarr`
 - `jackett`